devopsgroup-io/siteshooter/README.md

 ## Troubleshooting

-If you're having issues with the Siteshooter Package, submit a [submit a GitHub Issue](https://github.com/devopsgroup-io/siteshooter/issues/new).
+If you're having issues with Siteshooter, submit a [submit a GitHub Issue](https://github.com/devopsgroup-io/siteshooter/issues/new).

-* Make sure your `siteshooter.yml` file exists and is well formatted
+* Make sure you have a `siteshooter.yml` file in your working directory and it's well formatted

 ## License
 ```